Home » DIY » Homemade Sugar Scrub

 • 1 cup sugar of choice (organic pure cane, brown pure cane, turbinado, etc.)

-• 3 tablespoons, give or take, oil of choice (sweet almond oil, jojoba or extra virgin olive oil)
+• 5 – 8 tablespoons oil (sweet almond oil, jojoba, or extra virgin olive oil)

 optional ingredients: